-Cheeseburgers are 2-for-1 Monday nights, but there is a nominal upcharge if you go for the special burgers.
+Cheeseburgers are 2-for-1 Monday nights, but there is a nominal upcharge if you order specialty burgers.
 If their fish and chips are like the plate of fish I had during an all-you-can-eat fish fry one Friday night, I do recommend it.
-The Mississippi Pub’s only misstep thus far has been an overcooked patty when I had a Tugboat Burger one day, and the kitchen had just gotten ambushed by a surprise party of 40 when that happened.
+The Mississippi Pub’s only misstep thus far has been one overcooked patty.
+I had ordered a Tugboat Burger one day, right after the kitchen had gotten ambushed by a surprise party of 40.

 What I keep hearing is that I need to come back during the summer, when the patio is open for business and bands are jamming long into the night.
 It’s coming, but I’m content at my barstool with my coffee for now.
 I have people to share dog pictures with.
 I’m already on a conversational basis with some of the regulars.
 I might be addicted to pub chips.
 It all happens so fast here.

 It’s one hell of a beat, if I may say so myself.